 Table 4:DOPTELET Recommended Starting Dose for Patients with Chronic Immune Thrombocytopenia Based on Concomitant Medications

 |Concomitant Medications||Recommended Starting Dose|

 |Moderate or strong dual inhibitors of CYP2C9 and CYP3A4||20 mg (1 tablet) three times a week|

 |Moderate or strong dual inducers of CYP2C9 and CYP3A4||40 mg (2 tablets) once daily|

 Dosage Forms And Strengths

-20 mg avatrombopag as round, biconvex, yellow, film-coated tablets debossed with “AVA” on one side and “20” on the other side.
+20 mg as round, biconvex, yellow, film-coated tablets debossed with “AVA” on one side and “20” on the other side.